dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/applying.md

 #### With From and To

-The following generates a SQL script from the `from` migration to the specified `to` migration.
+The following generates a SQL script from the specified `from` migration to the specified `to` migration.

 ```dotnetcli
 dotnet ef migrations script AddNewTables AddAuditTable
 ```

-You can use a `from` that is newer than the `to` in order to generate a rollback script. *Please take note of potential data loss scenarios.*
+You can use a `from` that is newer than the `to` in order to generate a rollback script.

+> [!WARNING]
+> Please take note of potential data loss scenarios.

 ### [Visual Studio](#tab/vs)

+#### Basic Usage

 The following generates a SQL script from a blank database to the latest migration:

-#### Basic Usage

 ``` powershell
 Script-Migration